Jahia/cmis-provider/docs/readme.txt

-Jahia-cmis module contains external provider to mount external repositories using CMIS protocol.
+Portal factory - CMIS provider module contains external provider to mount external repositories using CMIS protocol.

 1. Supported features
 	1. Supported 2 base cmis types - document and folder with custom types inherited from this.